PyBioProx/PyBioProx.github.io/index.md

 **5**: PyBioProx currently only provides a limited number of preprocessing operations.
 A gaussian filter (sigma 3) can be performed on images if required by selecting from the 'Filtering' dropdown menu.
-If any other preprocessing is required, this should be performed in ImageJ before loading the images into the PyBioProx GUI.
+If any other preprocessing is required, this should be performed (e.g. in Python or ImageJ) before loading the images into the PyBioProx GUI.
 The CBS test images do not require preprocessing, so leave the 'Filtering' parameter blank.

 **6**: These sample images have not previously been binarised.
 Therefore, a thresholding algorithm